 - The strength of the launch plan

 If a startup hits the maximum score, then it is worth $2.5m in total.
-The higher the value, the stronger the business and a more likely candidate for investment.
+The higher the value, the stronger the business and the more likely candidate for investment.

 7. The Venture Capital method

 This method is commonly used by venture capital companies.
 It is one of the more complex valuation methods that is used but is also one of the most accurate.

 To work out a startup’s value, the terminal value of the business is calculated – this is how much the startup can expect to be sold for.
 The startup then tracks the expected return on investment and investment amount backward to come up with a final valuation figure.

 A blend of the scorecard and Berkus method, the risk factor summation method can help show startups whether they are high or low risk when it comes to investment.

 Startups take the following risk areas and assign points – from -2 for extremely high risk to +2 for extremely low risk.

 - Sales and marketing risk

 - Competition risk